abooij/wiwikwlhott/faq.rst

 least) two problems with this conclusion.

-- This understanding of constructivism is correct only for certain variants of constructivism.
+- This understanding of constructivism is correct only for certain variants of constructive logic.
 - Perhaps more importantly, witnesses *are* passed around.

-For the latter, :ref:`define <translating_natural>` the type :math:`P` of primes numbers that are the sum of two consecutive primes.
+For the latter, :ref:`define <translating_natural>` the type :math:`P`
+of primes numbers that are the sum of two consecutive primes.
+So :math:`P` is a :math:`\Sigma`-type.
 Then it can be shown that :math:`P` is a proposition: any two of its elements are equal.
-Moreover, :math:`P` is inhabited, namely by the number 5, being the sum of 2 and 3.
-But the proof of :math:`P` is indeed very
-informative: for example, the first projection of *any* proof of :math:`P` will yield the number 5.
+The proof of this is essentially the same as the proof that there is at most one prime that is the sum of two consecutive primes.
+Moreover, the type :math:`P` is inhabited.
+One constructs an element of :math:`P` by pairing the number 5 with a proof that 5 is the sum of 2 and 3, which are also primes.
+But any proof of the *proposition* :math:`P` is indeed very informative: for example, the first projection of *any* proof of :math:`P` (recall that :math:`P` is a :math:`\Sigma`-type, and as such we can take the first and second projections of its elements) will yield the number 5.

-Another striking example of elements of truncated types carrying data is given by Nicolai Kraus' function that undoes the truncation map :math:`|\_|:\mathbb{N}\to\|\mathbb{N}\|` :cite:`kraus:truncation:invertible`.
+Another striking example of elements of truncated types carrying data is given by Nicolai Kraus' function that undoes the truncation map :math:`|\_|:\mathbb{N}\to\|\mathbb{N}\|` :cite:`kraus:truncation:invertible` [#truncnotation]_.
 In this construction, for any natural :math:`n:\mathbb{N}`, we consider the type

 .. math::